 In the School Workshop Programme, those young people can obtain partial qualification who would drop out and leave initial vocational education and training without qualification, or obtained a basic qualification in the Springboard programme, but unable to study in a classical school setting.
 In the school workshop, the learning takes place at the site of the practical training.
 In the school workshop, the achievement of the qualification is not tied to an academic year, but takes at least half a year.
 There are no general knowledge subjects.
 All knowledge is linked to the partial qualification that the student acquires from his/her master.
 The teacher supports the education as a mentor.

 In addition to the change in the institutional structure, the rationalization and simplification of the National Vocational Qualification Register is also part of the transformation of the IVET system.
 The NVQR has been replaced by the Register of Vocational Occupations, introduced in 2020 in a phasing-out system.

-In initial vocational education and training, 238 different professions are taught in 381 member institutions within the framework of 41 VET centres, maintained by the Ministry of Information and Technology.
+In initial vocational education and training, 238 different professions are taught in 381 member institutions within the framework of 46 VET Centres, maintained by the Ministry of Culture and Information.
 The number of full-time students exceeds 170,000.
-Considering the proportion of the maintainers, the church involvement in the IVET is 11%, and foundation and other maintenance in the vocational training is 5%.
+Considering the proportion of the maintainers, the church involvement in the IVET is 11%, and foundation and other maintenance in the vocational training is 5%. (source: ikk.hu)